ethangutk/Outrageous-Blades/README.md

 <br><br><br>
 ## 🏆 Notable Acheviements
 #### ROBLOX Admins
-Roblox admins are employees at ROBLOX headquarters.
+ROBLOX admins are employees at ROBLOX headquarters.
 They develop and work on the game engine, website, avatars, and events.
 Producing Outrageous Blades, I had many employees play and give constructive criticism.
 These people playing this game were a significant accomplishment since many of these people I looked up to as role models.
 Many of these people are still very notable people within the community.
 <br>
 #### ROBLOX's "Front Page"
 Even six years later, getting to the front page is still an outstanding achievement.
-The "Front Page" is a term used in Roblox to represent the top games on the site at the time.
+The "Front Page" is a term used in ROBLOX to represent the top games on the site at the time.
 The games with the most concurrent players will reach the top of the site.
 In 2014-2015, there was an area on the front page called the "Featured Section" where the only way to have your game come across that section was to have a ROBLOX Admin hand pick it and add it.
 On February 18th, 2016, a very generous ROBLOX admin decided to feature my game in the "Featured Section.”
 The front page featured Outrageous Blades for about two months before ROBLOX employees took it off to allow new talent to show off their games!

 <p align="center">
 	<img src="https://github.com/ethangutknecht/Outrageous-Blades/blob/main/Images/Achievements_1.png?raw=true">